-This Hootsuite post (seen above) fails mainly because Kaylynn Chong uses terms like “digital marketing ecosystem”, “Analytics”, and “Instagram marketing”.
+This Hootsuite post (seen above) fails mainly because the writer uses terms like: “digital marketing ecosystem”, “Analytics”, and “Instagram marketing”.
 All of these have at least three syllables and are, thus, penalized by the Flesch test.

-But, there is no real readability issue!
-The post is easy to understand for both marketers and business owners.
-In fact, it is doing well on both Google and Facebook.
+But, there is really no problem with readability!
+The post is easy to digest for both marketers and business owners.
+In fact, it’s doing well on both Google and Facebook.

 So ignore the red/orange bullet.

 Always consider your target readers and their industry.
 If they resonate with industry terms, use them.
 Don’t deliberately make edits to manipulate your Flesch score.
-Dumbing down content in this context will cost you potential clients.
+Dumbing down content can cost you new clients.